That dollar amount results from a 52.3% acceleration from $52.2 million 5 years earlier during 2020.

 Countries Experiencing Worst Trade Deficits from Live Bees

-Canada incurred the highest deficit in the international trade of live bees.
-In turn, this negative cashflow highlights Canada’s competitive disadvantage for this specific product category but also signals opportunities for live bees-supplying countries that help satisfy the powerful demand.
+Saudi Arabia and Canada incurred the highest deficits in the international trade of live bees.
+In turn, these negative cashflows highlight both countries’ competitive disadvantages for this specific product category but also signal opportunities for live bees-supplying countries that help satisfy the powerful demand.

 Bee Hives Exporting Companies